MatthijsBrem/wheelchair-design-platform/README.md

 ## Arduino Sound & LEDS
 explain the sound sensor and led actuation here
 ## Arduino Other Sensors
 A function is written for reading each sensor, so our void loop() calls each sensor individually.
-We did this to keep the code more clean and readable.
+This is done to keep the code more clean and readable.
 ### gesture sensor
-this is a test
+For the gesture sensor the library [Adafruit_APDS9960](https://github.com/adafruit/Adafruit_APDS9960) is used
 # RaspberryPi
 introduction of what is running on the raspberry
 ## Python Code